Sriranga III

-Sriranga III (1642–1678/1681 CE) was the last ruler of the Vijayanagara Empire, who came to power in 1642 following the death of his uncle Venkata III.
+Sriranga III (died 1678/1681) was the last ruler of the Vijayanagara Empire, who came to power in 1642 following the death of his uncle Venkata III.
 He was also a great grandson of Aliya Rama Raya.

 Early rebellions

 Before his accession to the throne, Sriranga III was in rebellion against his uncle Venkata III.
 He sought help from the Bijapur Sultan and attacked Venkata III in Chandragiri – Vellore in 1638.
 Another invasion of these two in 1642 was defeated by Venkata III’s army, who were also facing Golkonda armies near Madras.
 Under these troublesome circumstances Venkata III died, and Sriranga III who was with the Bijapur army deserted them and returned to Vellore and made himself the King of Vijayanagara.
 Sriranga III brought the English East India Company into South India.

-Reign
+Downfall

 Many of his nobles like the Nayaka of Gingee and Damarla Venkatadri Nayaka, the chieftain of Madras, had a dislike for him for his mischief in rebelling against the former King.
+He granted site of Fort St. George (Madras) to British agents of East India Company in 1640s at Raja Mahal of Chandragiri fort, present day Tirupathi.
 Squabbles among the Sultans of Bijapur and Golkonda helped Sriranga III for a while.
-In 1644 the Sultan of Golkonda appeared with a vast army, and defeated the weakened ruler Sriranga III capturing many of his southern territories.
-Sriranga III, now feeling weak decided to demand money from the Southern Nayaks, so he marched south.
-He granted site of Fort St. George (Madras) to British agents of East India Company in 1640s at Raja Mahal of Chandragiri fort, present day Tirupathi.
+Sriranga III required the consent of his nayakas to be crowned, but struggled to obtain it.
+In 1645, after attempting to kill Sriranga III with witchcraft, the nayaka of Madurai, Tirumala, together with the nayakas of Tanjavur and Gingee formed a league against Sriranga III.
+In response, Sriranga III sent his army against Ginjee.
+Tirumala urged Golkonda to invade while Sriranga III was focused on Ginjee.
+When the nayaka of Tanjavur allied himself with Golkonda, Tirumala, worried that the alliance would turn against him, asked Bijapur to send help, but the strategy backfired.
+Bijapur and Golkonda came to an agreement to divide the conquests between them, and by 1648, Bijapur had conquered Ginjee, Tanjavur, and Madurai.
+Sriranga III was left without a kingdom.
+He lived as a guest of Tirumala in Madurai until 1647, when he moved to Tanjavur.
+In 1648, after the nayaka of Tanjavur gradually decreased the king's allowance, he moved to Kannaiga territory.